Central Illinois is the summer home for two oriole species, Baltimore (males are bright orange) and Orchard (males are rust orange).

-Our most popular feeder let you serve orioles three favorite foods: jelly, mealworms, and fruit.
+Our most popular feeder allows you to serve orioles' three favorite foods: jelly, mealworms, and fruit.

 (Keep feeders clean and replace foods 2-3 times per week to prevent them from spoiling.)

-*A note about jellies: While a wide variety of flavors can be used, we do like to serve jellies that contain only natural fruit juices and sugars, and not corn syrup as a main ingredient.
-The BirdBerry Jelly we keep in stock gets great reviews from the birds!
+*A note about jellies: While almost any furit flavors can be used, we encourage you to inspect ingredient panels and serve jellies that contain only natural fruit juices and sugars, not corn syrup as a main ingredient.
+The BirdBerry Jelly we keep in stock contains no corn syrup and gets great reviews from the birds!